keithlegg/confusion_36d/README.md

 # Octant CNC

-(formerly confusion 36d)

 THIS IS VERY MUCH A WORK IN PROGRESS.
-Not ready to run anything yet.
+Not ready to run any machines yet.
 Soon, hopefully.

 To Quote the Linuxcnc people:
 <br>